-Here are the ten most pressing needs of and for missionaries.
+Here are the ten most pressing needs concerning missionaries today.

 1. Far more missionaries are needed.

-The world's 800 million Protestants currently field about 140,000 missionaries, including the 60,000 fielded by the 130 million American Protestants.
-The 14.5 million Southern Baptists, the largest American Protestant denomination, field 3,600 missionaries, woefully few compared to the 71,000 "missionaries" fielded by the Mormons, who number a comparable 15.9 million (see International Mission Board and Mormon "missionaries").
+The world's 800 million Protestants currently field about 140,000 missionaries, including 60,000 fielded by the 130 million American Protestants.
+The 14.5 million Southern Baptists, the largest American Protestant denomination, field 3,600, which is woefully few compared to the 71,000 'missionaries' fielded by the comparably-sized 15.9 million Mormons (see International Mission Board and Mormon 'missionaries').

 2. Far more missionaries need to serve on the frontlines.